-Some mention also deserves to be made about Liu Kang.
+Liu Kang.
 In the past, he was regularly overshadowed by everyone else.
 This is changed by having him be more of a chosen one ("He must win" Though Raiden realizes that the message meant something else entirely) and by developing his relation with Raiden by making them become estranged enemies by some of the latter's decisions sometimes having detrimental ramifications.

 The Scrappy: Sindel after the events of Chapter 15 where she effortlessly curbstomps 10 people at once killing all but Johnny Cage and Sonya.